ElegantEngineeringTech/laravel-money/README.md

 ## Testing

+Run the package tests with:

 ```bash
 composer test
 ```

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Refer to the [CHANGELOG](CHANGELOG.md) for details on recent updates and modifications.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Contributions are welcome!
+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

-## Security Vulnerabilities
+## Security

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security vulnerabilities, please review our [security policy](../../security/policy) to report them responsibly.

 ## Credits